 Jerky and smooth movements during pregnancy are part of the normal development of a baby's neurologic and motor systems.
 There is some evidence, however, that frequent jerky movements can be signs of a neurologic problem.
-Consult your doctor if you notice a sudden increase in jerky movements from your baby's usual pattern.
+Consult your doctor if you notice a sudden increase in rapid fetal movements from your baby's usual pattern.

 Development of Fetal Movement